 Amount of Wire Setting

 Up to 1300 feet В

 1300-2400 С

-Greater than 2400 feet A
+Greater than 2400 feet А

 Use the Boundary Width Control knob to set the width of the Warning Zone and Static Correction Zone (6B).
 Set the Boundary Width as wide as possible to give your pet the widest Warning and Static Correction Zones without reducing the Pet Area too much.
-We recommend a 12-20 foot Boundary Width.